 Learning how to love my skin and who I am despite the big cysts and unsightly looking infectious spots has been one of the hardest parts of my skin healing journey.
 Fourteen years of feeling self conscious and actively trying to conceal my acne from the world has left me with no short amount of mental health issues – a side effect of acne that is often overlooked by medical professionals.

 If my teenage self knew in advance that she would have acne for another ten plus years, I’m not sure how she would have reacted.
 Would this of spurred her on to find the root cause of her acne quicker?
-Or would it of helped her to let go and not give a fuck about what people thought because it was going to be part of her life for years yet to come, so she and everyone else had better start accepting it.
+Or would it of helped her to let go and not give a fig about what people thought because it was going to be part of her life for years yet to come, so she and everyone else had better start accepting it.